krawaller/krawaller.github.io/_source/files/posts/getstartedwithreact.md

 ...which actually worked, but generated a React error message about an unmounted component.
 The official docs also state that instead of generating different components, we should generate them all and show/hide them as needed.

 Also related to the life cycle of a component is the `key` property of the `Board`.
 Changing `key` ensures we have a new `Board` instance whenever we enter new words in the form, otherwise React will just repopulate the existing `Board` with new words.
 That means that previously flipped tiles will still be flipped, even though they now contain new words.
-Remove the `seed` property and try it!
+Remove the `key` property and try it!

 ###The Wordform component